 Many gross-out stories have been told about fish that will swim up your urethra when you’re peeing in the Amazon River.

 The most common culprit is the candiru, but others have been named as well.

 These stories are almost certainly false.

-It's also a medical impossibility in terms of size: The opening of the human urethra is about six millimeters, and candiru have a diameter of anywhere between 10 – 15 millimeters.
+It’s also a medical impossibility in terms of size: The opening of the human urethra is about six millimeters, and candiru has a diameter of anywhere between 10 – 15 millimeters.

 Another big knock against the myth is that all of the stories are secondhand.
 There’s only been one documented case of a candiru being removed from a man’s urethra, and there’s a lot of evidence to suggest that his claims were made up for attention.